Smack My Bitch Up: In other media

+In 2000, it was featured in the movie 'Charlie's Angels', which was later spoofed in the 2001 movie 'Scary Movie 2'.

+Lil Jon & the East Side Boyz: The music video for their 2002 single "I Don't Give a Fuck" heavily references and adapts the concept of the "Smack My Bitch Up" video.
+It utilizes the same first-person POV filming style, translating the setting to Atlanta's nightlife, and concludes with a similar twist revealing the protagonist is a woman.
+Due to its explicit content, the video was also restricted to late-night television broadcasts.

 In 2012, a parody video, by the now defunct YouTube channel TheCube95, went viral.
 The video featured a cat exhibiting similar reckless behavior to that of the woman in the original music video.

-In Grand Theft Auto III, one of the first missions is called "Don't Spank Ma Bitch Up", clearly referring to "Smack My Bitch Up".
+In 2013, the song appeared in Season 9 Episode 6 of It's Always Sunny in Philadelphia when Mac is fighting off yakuza robbers in a convenience store.

 In 2020, the game Cyberpunk 2077 featured a scene where the main character, V, in the "Chipin' In" main quest, goes to clubs, gets tattoos, does drugs and drinks alcohol while being controlled by the character of Johnny Silverhand.
 The cutscene is in first-person perspective (just like most of the game) and has a corresponding song on the soundtrack titled "Smack My Chip Up", a clear reference to "Smack My Bitch Up".
 Released the same year, Assassin's Creed Valhalla includes a sidequest called "The Prodigy", where the player character boxes a clergyman, prompting a character named Keith to sing, "Smack my bishop!"

-The song appeared in an episode of the 5th season of the crime drama series Fargo (TV series).
-The song appeared in Top Gear as background music in Season Fours fourth episode, during the Porsche Carrera GT's test.
+The song appeared in an episode of the 5th season of the crime drama series Fargo.
+The song appeared in Top Gear as background music in Season Four fourth episode, during the Porsche Carrera GT's test.